 Minibuses: All children must travel in the rear compartment of a minibus.
 They can use any seating space behind the driver.
 This applies even if no seat belt or child booster seat got fitted.
-But, children aged 3 or older must:
+But, the current seat belt laws that apply to children aged 3 or older say they must:

 Vans: The UK child seat law is the same for vans as it is for cars.